stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 ### Integration

-We now have all the components we require to add a double-buffered swapchain and render pass to the demo application.
+We now have all the components required to implement a double-buffered swapchain and render pass for the demo application.

 ```java
 Swapchain swapchain = new Swapchain.Builder(dev, surface)